bendr/bender/spec/data-model.md

 * an optional identifier string, which must be unique within the component;
 * a stacking mode, which can be one of “top”, “bottom” or “replace”;
-* a forest of DOM nodes, where a DOM can be one of:
+* a list of children, which may each be one of:
-  * an text node;
+  * an DOM text node;
-  * a foreign element (not in the Bender namespace);
+  * a DOM element that is not in the Bender XML namespace;
-  * a Bender `component` element;
+  * a component
-  * a Bender `text` element;
+  * a Bender text node;
-  * a Bender `content` element.
+  * a content slot.

-Component elements are XML representations of components as described above.
 There is a parent-child relationship between the component and components that are referred to within the view.

+A **Bender text node** consists of:

+* an optional;
+* a text string.

-Text elements are placeholders for text nodes that can referred to by their id.
+Bender text nodes are placeholders for DOM text nodes that can referred to by their id (text nodes in the DOM do not have an id.)

-Content elements are XML representations of content slots.

 A **content slot** consists of: